-This is Part 1 of a two-part guide on how to use Prometheus.
+This is Part 1 of a two-part guide on how to use futurerestore.

-Before attempting this guide, everyone should read the introductory article, Prometheus Guide: Introduction.
-This will explain whether the guides apply to you, and if they do, which ones you should follow, as well as making sure that you fulfil the requirements for it to work.
+Before attempting this guide, everyone should read the introductory article, Guide to futurerestore: Introduction.
+It will explain whether these guides apply to you, and if they do, which ones you should follow, as well as making sure that you fulfil the requirements for them to work.

-If you currently have no jailbreak, and you want to move to a different firmware with Prometheus’ nonce collision method, skip Part 1 and do only Part 2 of the guide.
+If you currently have no jailbreak, and you want to move to a different firmware with futurerestore’s nonce collision method, skip Part 1 and do only Part 2 of the guide.
 Please note, this method only applies to some older devices, and likely does not apply to you.

-Before you begin following the instructions, read the entire guide (Parts 1 & 2) through once, and watch tihmstar’s two videos which outline the process visually.
-This will save time and errors in the long run.
+Before you begin following the instructions, read the entire guide (Parts 1 & 2) through once.
+This will save time and prevent errors.
 Make sure you have all the required files ready before you begin.
 These are listed in the introductory article.
 Be prepared to continue directly from Part 1 to Part 2 of the guide.
 Have both open, and leave enough time to follow them one after each other.

 This guide uses an upgrade from iOS 9.3.3 to iOS 10.2 as an example, but it can be used to move between any firmwares in principle, if and only if you meet the requirements.
-If you are using this guide to move between different firmwares, simply replace any mention of iOS 10.2 with the destination firmware you want, and mentions of iOS 10.2.1 with a currently signed firmware whose SEP and baseband are compatible with your destination firmware.
+If you are using this guide to move between newer firmwares, simply replace any mention of iOS 10.2 with your destination firmware, and mentions of iOS 10.2.1 with a currently signed firmware whose SEP and baseband are compatible with your destination firmware.
 Examples of other futurerestores which are possible at the time of writing include, but are in no way limited to, iOS 13.5 > 14.3, iPadOS 13.2 > 14.3, iOS 12.4 > 14.3, iOS 11.4.1 > 14.2, and tvOS 13.4.8 > 14.4.

 0) Ensure your device has a jailbreak with tfp0, and that it is active.
 If on iOS 9.3.3, that means re-jailbreaking with Luca’s JailbreakMe website.
 Users on older firmwares must check that their jailbreak has tfp0, and possibly install a patch themselves if it does not.